 As it turns out my fears were unfounded.
 There is never an absence of entertainment right here on the homestead.

-We have plenty of catfish and bass in our ponds to keep those anglers busy and young or old.
+We have plenty of catfish and bass in our ponds to keep those anglers busy for all, young or old.
 Our guests always seem to love it!

 We have a clay target thrower and on occasion enjoy doing a little practice shooting.
-The deluge of plastic trash that blankets our pastures makes for a busy clean-up afterward.
+The deluge of plastic trash from shotgun shell wads that blanket our pastures makes for a busy clean-up afterward.

 We always make a bragging-rights competition out of it.
 And it’s always a hoot!

 With so much area around us, it’s fun to put the drone in the air and watch the scenery from our screens below.
 It’s so much fine to fly the drone over the barn or the pond.
 Perhaps out to the pasture where the cattle are grazing.